theapi/denbit/docs/examples/AnalogReadSerial.md

 # AnalogReadSerial

-This example shows you how to monitor the state of the left switch by establishing serial communication between your Denbit and your computer over USB.
+This example shows you how to monitor the value of the analog pin A0, by establishing serial communication between your Denbit and your computer over USB.